itsgivingchaotica/itsgivingchaotica/README.md

 - 👋 Hi, I’m Saoirse Siobhan Ebert
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently working on projects using Java and C++
+- 🌱 I’m currently working on projects using React, Redux, Node, Express, PostgreSQL, Sequelize, Material UI, and Tailwind CSS
 - 💞️ I’m looking for internships to apply and expand my knowledge and experience

 <!---